 I have a ring on my coffee table from rubbing alcohol how Can I fix this

 Wow< I'm so glad someone knows all this stuff, I tried the toothpaste, and voila the two alcohol spots are gone from an antique dresser that I thought was ruined, I can't thank you enough!!!!!

 My grandson spilt some hand sanitizer on our coffee table and we didn't discover it until we saw the white streaks and spots.
 I tried your suggestion as it seemed the least invasive and it worked like a charm.
 Used Aquafresh and it worked great, you can't tell anything ever happened.

 I used a wax scratch pen for cars.
 I was experimenting, and it actually worked!
-The brand I have is turtle, but you can probably get other cheap ones from autozone.

 How do I get out a small stain left by isopropyl alcohol on my wood table?